Ricks-Lab/ups-utils/README.md

 execute the specified resume script when it detects power has resumed.
 When the utility detects a Battery Low event from the UPS or that time remaining for battery or the battery charge is below specified thresholds, then the shutdown script will be executed.
-If *ups-deamon* detects a return to line power has occurred before the shutdown has completed, it will execute the cancel shutdown script.
+If *ups-daemon* detects a return to line power has occurred before the shutdown has completed, it will execute the cancel shutdown script.
 With the *--verbose* option set, no event update messages will be output, otherwise, only events are output.
 With the *--list_commands* option, the utility will list all available SNMP commands for the configured UPS.
 With the